logzio/documentation/docs/user-guide/cloud-siem/quick-guide/send-data-options.md

 sidebar_position: 2
 ---

-# View the "Send your data" options
+# View the "Send your data" Options

 The **Send your data** pages contain detailed instructions on how to send data from various sources to your Logz.io account.